teddythinh/UI-Design-Course/my-train-app/README.md

 npm install
 ```

-Note: If you use npm, install the dependencies with `npm install`.
+Note: I use npm for my project.
 If you use Yarn, install the dependencies with `yarn`.

 ## Usage